-Gene A. Budig (61), 1999: Dr. Budig is Senior Advisor to the Commissioner of Baseball in New York, New York (since March 2000).
+Gene A. Budig (61), 1999 (Dr. Budig also served as a director of the company from 1987 to 1998): Dr. Budig is Senior Advisor to the Commissioner of Baseball in New York, New York (since March 2000).
 Prior to that time, Dr. Budig was President of the American League of Professional Baseball Clubs.
 Dr. Budig is a director of the Harry S. Truman Library Institute, the Ewing Marion Kaufman Foundation, the Major League Baseball Hall of Fame and the Media Studies Center-Freedom Forum.

-John C. Nettels, Jr. (44), 2000: Mr. Nettels is a Partner with the law firm of Morrison & Hecker, L.L.P. in Wichita, Kansas.
+John C. Nettels, Jr. (44), 2000: Mr. Nettels is a Partner with the law firm of Morrison & Hecker, L.L.P. in Overland Park, Kansas.